phatle0106/ASL-Interpreter/README.md

 ### Bright of Sign — Real‑time ASL Word Recognition to Text

-Bright of Sign is a real‑time American Sign Language (ASL) word‑level recognition project built on the I3D architecture.
+This is a real‑time American Sign Language (ASL) word‑level recognition project built on the I3D architecture.
 It recognizes glosses (word labels) from webcam video and can optionally turn the recognized gloss sequence into a natural English sentence using Google's Gemini Flash API.

 There are two runnable apps:
 - **Local Inference (`local_infer.py`)**: Minimal OpenCV window; shows live recognized gloss.
 Optional background segmentation via MediaPipe.